 Monitoring of the success of mitigation will be conducted for several years following construction and will be modified if not succeeding as planned.

 The City of Fort Collins is developing concepts to mitigate impacts from enlarging Halligan Reservoir, as well as enhance the current conditions in the area around the reservoir.
-The City plans to present these conceptual plans in a Conceptual Mitigation Plan that will be released and available for public review at the same time as the draft Environmental Impact Statement (released by the U.S. Army Corps of Engineers).
+The City presents these conceptual plans in a Conceptual Mitigation Plan that will be released and available for public review at the same time as the draft Environmental Impact Statement (released by the U.S. Army Corps of Engineers Nov.
+22, 2019).

 The first step in mitigation is designing a project that avoids impacts.
 This is achieved for the Halligan Water Supply Project by using existing infrastructure and minimizing the area of the reservoir.